top of page

 Eryngium yuccifolium (Rattlesnake master)

-• Rattlesnake master, or button eryngo, is native to the lower half of Virginia.
-Wild populations of this plant are common in central states, but becoming scarse in Virginia, as human disturbance is reducing viable habitat.
+• Eryngium yuccifolium, rattlesnake master, or button eryngo, is a hardy native found in the lower half of Virginia.
+Wild populations are common in central states, but becoming scarce in Virginia, as human disturbance and loss of grassland habitat reduces viable homes for this species.
+It's gained popularity in home gardens due to its interesting foliage and preference for poor dry soils, and unique, pollinator-drawing flowers.

-Not a thistle or a yucca in spite of its appearance, rattlesnake master is a relative of the carrot (Apiaciae) family, with a deep taproot that breaks down through clay, sandy and rocky soils.
-It has attractive and thick blue-green foliage.
-The common name refers to this plant being used medicinally to treat snakebites in the past.
+Neither a thistle nor a yucca, Eryngium are part of the carrot (Apiaciae) family, with a deep taproot that breaks down through clay, sandy and rocky soils.
+It has attractive and thick blue-green foliage, which was once used dried for weaving and cordage by Native Americans.
+The common name "Rattlesnake Master" can be of concern to some, but this refers to the plant's use medicinally to treat snake bites around the 1700s.
+It neither draws in nor grants control over slithering friends.

 The dry seed heads are sharp and prickly in winter.
 Its deep roots don’t like being disturbed so it’s best not to relocate after its established, but very young plants can be carefully relocated.